dannyhammer/chessie/README.md

     -   Made modules private so their re-exports don't clutter up the docs.
     -   Added a `Display` implementation for `MoveKind`.
     -   Improved movegen efficiency a bit.
-    -   Added `Game::attacks_by_color` to quickly lookup attack/defend maps.
+    -   Added `Game::attacks_by_color` to quickly access attack/defend maps.
+    -   Updated `examples/`:
+        -   Removed `splitperft.rs`, as it was redundant.
+        -   Changed `perft.rs` to use `clap` and be overall cleaner.
 -   `1.2.1`:
     -   Fixed major bug causing Zobrist keys to not update properly when making moves on positions (thanks @Serdra on the EP discord).
 -   `1.2.0`: